amygdalama/blog-source/content/2014-04-25-python-wats-mutable-default-arguments.md

 Whoa!
 So mutating `l` actually mutates it for all future calls to the function.
 Weird.

 This means that the `[]` object is *only created once*, and each time we call `foo` without an argument, `l` is referring to that same object.
 This may lead you to form a hypothesis: `l=[]` is kind of like a name-binding statement that executes only once, when the function is defined.

 But, if that hypothesis is true, then how should we expect the following function to behave?

+    :::pycon
     >>> def bar(l=[]):
     ...     print locals()
     ...     l = ['cat']
     ...     return l
     ...
     >>> bar()
     # ?
     >>> bar()